-Once you have graduated from university in the United Kingdom you can progress to a masters or doctorate or step into a career.
+Once you have graduated from university in the United Kingdom, you can progress to a master's or doctorate or step into a career.

 All international students who complete their courses and earn their degree can apply for a Graduate Visa; this allows you to work for 2 years in any career (or 3 years for PhD students).
-A Graduate Visa means you get 2 years to test the market, take as many different jobs as you want and experience the UK world of employment.
+A “Graduate Visa” means you get 2 years to test the market, take as many jobs as you want and experience the UK world of employment.

-Most students in the care sector continue seamlessly into full employment as there are never enough medical staff in the UK and demand is high.
-As an example, the typical salary for a student nurse in the UK is around US$30,000 per annum whilst studying.
+Most students in the care sector continue seamlessly into full employment as there are never enough medical staff in the UK, and demand is high.
+For example, the typical salary for a student nurse in the UK is around US$30,000 per annum whilst studying.

-Many global businesses such as Information and Communication Technology (ICT), Business Administration, Banking and Finance, Defence, Engineering and Hospitality Management need a wide range of employees who might be flexible to travel overseas, fluent in languages other than English, and able to bring international understanding to the organisation.
+Many global businesses such as Information and Communication Technology (ICT), Business Administration, Banking and Finance, Defence, Engineering and Hospitality Management need a wide range of employees who might be flexible to travel overseas, fluent in languages other than English, and able to bring international understanding to the organization.